-- 21% of injecting drug users are thought to be infected with hepatitis B in the UK and 50% with hepatitis C. - 1.3% of injecting drug users in England, Wales and Northern Ireland are HIV-positive. - HIV prevalence is thought to be increasing and shared injecting equipment is thought to be responsible. - Drug misuse has a serious impact on the families of the drug misusers, especially children of drug-using parents. - Effective treatment of the parent can greatly improve the situation.
+- 21% of injecting drug users are thought to be infected with hepatitis B in the UK and 50% with hepatitis C. - 1.3% of injecting drug users in England, Wales and Northern Ireland are HIVpositive. - Drug misuse has a serious impact on the families of the drug misusers, especially children of drug-using parents. - Effective treatment of the parent can greatly improve the situation.